Nov 22, 2024

 Biden Administration Just Made it Easier for App-Based Drivers to Be Classified as Employees

-Secretary of Labor Marty Walsh speaks during a news conference at the White House in Washington Photo Source: U.S. Secretary of Labor Marty Walsh during a news conference at the White House in Washington, D.C., file photo, April 2, 2021.
+Marty Walsh, U.S. Secretary of Labor, speaks at a White House press briefing about changes to the classification of app-based drivers.
+Photo Source: U.S. Secretary of Labor Marty Walsh during a news conference at the White House in Washington, D.C., file photo, April 2, 2021.
 (Reuters/Erin Scott)

 Early last week, the Biden Administration withdrew the Independent Contractor Rule, a Trump-era regulation that would have made it difficult for individuals to be classified as employees if they work for app-based companies like Uber, Lyft, and Postmates.